-If you are aged 19 or under, you can walk into 56 Dean Street or Dean Street Express during our opening times without an appointment.
+If you are aged under 18 years old, you can walk into 56 Dean Street or Dean Street Express during our opening times without an appointment.

 Emergency contraception (pills or coils)